-Formula No. 1 with Tables No. 1 and 2 cover the method of computing feeder resistance between a central office or building battery and a 1A key telephone system.
-Formula No. 1 shows the method for computing the feeder resistance to maintain a minimum voltage of 14 volts at the station equipment when the load is maximum, and the voltage of the central office or building battery is minimum.
-Table No. 1 shows the minimum and maximum voltages of the central office and building batteries, and the feeder voltage drops to maintain 14 volts at the station system.
+Formula No. 1 with Tables No. 1 and 2 covers the method of computing feeder resistance between a central office or building battery and a Key Telephone System No. 1A.
+Formula No. 1 shows the method for computing the feeder resistance to maintain a minimum of 14 volts at the station equipment when the load is maximum and the voltage of the central office or building battery is minimum.
+Table No. 1 shows the minimum and maximum voltages of the central office and building batteries, the feeder voltage dropping to maintain 14 volts at the station system.
 Table No. 2 shows the current through the relays, buzzers, and lamps, at maximum load when the voltage is 14 volts.

-Figs. 101 to 107, inclusive, formula No. 2, and associated notes, provide information for determining the proper fusing to use in a No. 1A key telephone system, when direct feeders are used.
-The maximum current which may be supplied to the system when the voltage at the central office or building battery is maximum, is computed by formula No. 2.
-The current in a 2-ampere fuse, under maximum load and voltage condition, is limited to 1.6 amperes to provide adequate life for the fuse, since fuses deteriorate rapidly if they carry current close to their rated capacity.
+Figs. 101 to 107, inclusive, formula No. 2, and associated notes, provide information for determining the proper fusing to use in a Key Telephone System No. 1A when direct feeders are used.
+The maximum current which may be supplied to the system when the voltage at the central office or building battery is maximum is computed by formula No. 2.
+The current in a 2-ampere fuse, under maximum load and voltage condition, is limited to 1.6 amperes to provide adequate life for the fuse since fuses deteriorate rapidly if they carry current close to their rated capacity.
 If the combined feeder resistance is more than 14 ohms, fuses should not be used at the station end.
-The reason for this is that should the resistance be more and the wiring at the station end become grounded, the fuses would not operate even if the battery voltage is maximum.
+The reason for this is that should the resistance be more and the wiring at the station end become grounded, the fuses would not operate even if the battery voltage were maximum.

-Formula No. 3, Table No. 3, and the other data on the same sheet cover the method for computing the charging rate, the battery feeder resistance, and the fusing when local batteries are used at a '1A key telephone system.
+Formula No. 3, Table No. 3, and the other data on the same sheet cover the method for computing the charging rate, the battery feeder resistance, and the fusing when local batteries are used at a Key Telephone System No. 1A.
 When a local battery is used, the fuses are to be located at the battery.
-The battery charging current is

-CD-69091-01 Page 21 STA, SYS, KEY TEL, SYS, NO, 1A LINE AND SIG, CKT. computed by formula No. 3 and is based on 6 busy hours per day, which should be satisfactory for most installations, especially those located in business establishments operating 8 hours per day.
-If definite busy-hours-per-day information is available, then the available value should be substituted for the Fig. 6 in the formula.
-The busy-hours-per-day value is obtained by dividing the total daily calls by the total calls in the busiest hour.
-The 1,25 value in the second part of the formula provides for a 25 per cent allowance to take care of battery losses.
+The battery charging current is computed by formula No. 3 and is based on 6 busy hours per day, which should be satisfactory for most installations, especially those located in business establishments operating 8 hours per day.
+If definite busy-hours-per-day information is available, then the available value should be substituted for Fig. 6 in the formula.
+The busy-hoursper-day value is obtained by dividing the total daily calls by the total calls in the busiest hour.
+The 1.25 value in the second part of the formula provides for a 25 per cent allowance to take care of battery losses.

-5.20 LAMP AND BUZZER SUPPLY INFORMATION
+5.20 LAMP AND BUZZER SUPPLY INFORMA-TION

-When A3 lamps, mounted in lamp indicators only, are used in an installation and power is supplied from a battery, one set of feeders between the battery and the apparatus cabinet or box may supply both the lamps and relays.
+When (A3) lamps, mounted in lamp indicators only, are used in an installation and power is supplied from a battery, one set of feeders between the battery and the apparatus cabinet or box may supply both the lamps and relays.
 When lamps in the key telephone sets are used and power is supplied from a battery, one set of feeders is required for lamps only, and one set of feeders for the relays.
-Formula No. 4 and formula No. 5 provide information for computing feeder resistance for the ac and dc power supplies for the lamps in the key telephone sets.
+Formulae Nos.
+4 and 5 provide information for computing feeder resistance for the ac and dc power supplies for the lamps in the key telephone sets.

-Formula No. 4 shows the method for computing the feeder resistance from a local battery, a building battery or a 48-volt central office battery to maintain a minimum voltage of 7 volts at the lamps when the load is maximum and the voltage of the battery is minimum.
+Formula No. 4 shows the method for computing the feeder resistance from a local battery, a building battery, or a 48-volt central office battery to maintain a minimum voltage of 7 volts at the lamps when the load is maximum and the voltage of the battery is minimum.